ome/omero-documentation/contributing/ci-release.rst

         #.
 Runs `make clean omero`

     :jenkinsjob:`OMERO-DEV-release-artifacts`
-        This job deploys the javadoc and the slice2html documentation
+        This job deploys the Javadoc and the slice2html documentation

         #.
-Loops through omero-{model,common,romio,renderer,blitz,gateway-java}
+Loops through omero-{model,common,romio,renderer,server,blitz,gateway-java}
         #.
 Checks the latest version available on artifacts.openmicroscopy.org
         #.
 Deploys the documentation in the respective directory